The Rafn Blog

 Free-con is a play on words of the term pre-construction, and is used as a tongue-in-cheek way to refer to free advice and estimating.

-Dimensioning for Success: Part 4
+Dimensioning For Success: Part 4

 In part four we look at elements and considerations outside the building.